Home of world class singletrack, the Cascade range extends from Lytton Mountain in British Columbia to Lassen Peak in Northern California.

 These trails also tend to dry out within a few days of rainfall.

-The climbing difficulty as stated in text is always a little more up to date than the navigational maps, although the map trailhead locations are pretty darn accurate.
+The climbing difficulty as stated in text is always a little more up to date than the navigational maps, although the map trailhead locations are darn accurate.

 Expect to see some trail ranking and stats changes as the topo maps are being generated.